wordslab-org/wordslab-website/docs/installation.md

         - Admin privileges are only needed to:
           - install homebrew

-!!!
-Prerequisites to use a GPU in local virtual machine
+!!! info "Prerequisites to use a GPU in local virtual machine"

     === "Windows"